 The Flash Face technology was introduced with the Callaway Epic Flash and has been developed further for the Mavrik.
 The process involved Callaway’s supercomputers cycling through thousands of face iterations while the AI intuitively learned which exact design would work best to create the best golf clubs.

 The first iteration of the Flash Face produced some pretty astounding results; it was always going to be difficult to exceed the Callaway Epic Flash’s ball speeds significantly.
 There’s no doubt that the Mavrik’s club face is highly advanced, capable of great speeds, and generous in forgiveness.
 However, the vast majority of swing data suggests that there has been no increase in performance from the Epic Flash to the Mavrik.

 Jailbreak & T2C Triaxial Carbon

-T2C Triaxial Carbon is a very lightweight material that allows for huge weight savings.
+T2C Triaxial Carbon is a lightweight material that allows for huge weight savings.
 Callaway can then redistribute that weight to various parts of the head, increasing MOI, thus generating more forgiveness.

 Cyclone Aero Head Shape

 According to Callaway, this increases aerodynamics by reducing drag.
-It was certainly a joy to swing, and we agreed that it had a noticeably smooth feel.
+It was a joy to swing, and we agreed it had a noticeably smooth feel.

 If this doesn’t sound like it’s quite the right driver for you, fear not.
 Here some alternatives which you might consider checking out.